mparno/fenics-web/source/styleguides/documentationstyleguides.rst

 Documenting the FEniCS interface (programmer's reference)
 ---------------------------------------------------------

+The reST files from which the :ref:`programmers_reference_index` is generated, are automatically generated for the DOLFIN C++ library and the Python module ``dolfin``.
-This short guide explains how to write documentation for the C++ and Python interfaces to FEniCS.
+This short guide explains how to accomplish this and how to format the documentation.

+Design considerations
+^^^^^^^^^^^^^^^^^^^^^

+The procedure for writing documentation might seem cumbersome so let's have a look at the design considerations which have led to this ostensible case of overengineering.

-Since the Python interface is (partially) generated automatically using `Swig <http://www.swig.org/>`_ from the C++ implementation of DOLFIN the directory/file structure of the documentation follows that of the C++ version of DOLFIN.
+The Python interface is (partially) generated automatically using `Swig <http://www.swig.org/>`_ from the C++ implementation of DOLFIN.
+Some classes are extended when building (see the ``dolfin/dolfin/swig/*post.i`` files) while others are added or extended manually in the Python layer defined in ``dolfin/site-packages/dolfin``.
+While this approach saves a lot of work when implementing the Python interface it puts some constraints on the way the documentation can be handled.
+In addition we have the following design goals for writing and maintaining the
+documentation:

+Avoid duplicate text
+    In many cases the documentation of a feature will be virtually identical for the C++ and Python interfaces, and since the Python interface is generated from the C++ code, the documentation should be in the C++ source code.
+    To avoid that the documentation on these pages and the comments in the source code (and the implementation itself) diverge, the documentation should be automatically generated from the C++ source code.
+    Therefore the comments should be written using Sphinx markup.

+Help in the Python interpreter
+    The documentation of a class/function when running ``help(dolfin.foo)`` in the Python interpreter should be identical to what can be found online.
+    In practice this means that we have to generate the ``dolfin/dolfin/swig/docstrings.i`` file using the comments extracted from the C++ source before building the Python interface with Swig.

+Simple markup
+    Since the documentation is written directly in the C++ source code, we want markup to be simple such that we have 'code with comments' rather than 'comments with code'.
-In addition, we want the documentation for the Python version to be available when using FEniCS with the Python interpreter.
+    Another reason for preferring simple markup is that it is the raw docstring which will be available from the Python interpreter.
-To achieve this we write all documentation for the Python version in a pseudo module which is an exact replication of the 'real' DOLFIN module and then let the `Sphinx autodoc <http://sphinx.pocoo.org/ext/autodoc.html>`_ extension handle the rest.

-To make matters more concrete let's consider the case of writing documentation for the DOLFIN ``Mesh`` class and the ``closest_cell`` member function of this class.

-The ``Mesh`` class is defined in the file ``dolfin_dir/dolfin/mesh/Mesh.h``.
-We therefore start by adding the files:

-* ``programmers-reference/cpp/mesh/Mesh.rst``
-* ``programmers-reference/python/mesh/Mesh.rst``

-and updating the index files

-* ``programmers-reference/cpp/index.rst``
-* ``programmers-reference/cpp/mesh/index.rst``
-* ``programmers-reference/python/index.rst``
-* ``programmers-reference/python/mesh/index.rst``

-appropriately.

-We then proceed to add contents for the two different interfaces as described in the following sections.

 General remarks
 ^^^^^^^^^^^^^^^

-To handle the documentation of two different languages in Sphinx, we use `Sphinx Domains <http://sphinx.pocoo.org/domains.html>`_ to distinguish between classes and functions belonging to the C++ and Python interfaces.

 As Sphinx does not allow sections in the markup for class/function documentation, we use *italics* (``*italics*``) and definition lists to group information.
-The idea is to keep the markup as simple as possible since the reST source for the Python documentation of classes and functions will be used 'as is' in the docstrings of the DOLFIN module.
+This is to keep the markup as simple as possible since the reST source for the Python documentation of classes and functions will be used 'as is' in the docstrings of the DOLFIN module.

 Most information can be put in the three sections: